bodziek666/bitlbee-discord-dockerized/README.md

 You may ask, why docker?
 Because it will just work on all distros without messing around with packages and dependendies and there are a lot of them.

-Anyway, after running this containter you would be able to conenct bo bitlbee from your favorite IRC client.
+Anyway, after running this containter you will be able to conenct bo bitlbee from your favorite IRC client.
 Enjoy.

 Quick how to use:
 1. Run container like this
 ```
 docker run -d -p <bitlbee_port_on_your_host>:6667 -v your/bitlbee/settings/dir/on/host:/var/lib/bitlbee bitlbee-discord
 ```
-or execute `setup.sh` script and them move to point 3.
+or execute `setup.sh` script and then move to point 3.

 2. After running this container just connect to it from your IRC client